holoviz/panel/doc/tutorials/intermediate/test_todo.md

-# Test Todo App
+# Testing the Todo App

-In the previous section we built a Todo app using the `Parameterized` class based approach.
-In this tutorial we will show how this makes you app easily testable in Python.
-This ensures you app will be extensible and maintainable in the long term.
+In the previous section, we constructed a Todo app using the `Parameterized` class-based approach.
+Now, we'll delve into how this approach enables easy testing of your app in Python.
+Ensuring your app's testability guarantees its extensibility and maintainability over time.

+<iframe src="https://panel-org-build-todo-app.hf.space" frameborder="0" style="width: 100%;height:500px"></iframe>

-## Run the tests
+## Running the Tests

-Copy the app code above into a file `app.py` and the test code into a file `test_app.py`.
+First, copy the app code above into a file named `app.py`, and the test code into a file named `test_app.py`.

 :::{dropdown} Code: app.py